-To execute its business plans, the Company will need substantial funding to support its continuing operations and pursue its growth strategy.
-Until such time as the Company can generate significant revenue from product sales, if ever, it expects to finance its operations through the sale of common stock in public offering and/or private placements, through debt financings or from other capital sources, including collaborations with other companies or other strategic transactions.
-The Company may not be able to obtain financing on acceptable terms or at all.
+The Company will need substantial funding to support its continuing operations and pursue its growth strategy.
+Until such time as the Company can generate significant revenue from product sales, if ever, it expects to finance its operations through the sale of common stock in public offerings and/or private placements, debt financings or other capital sources, including collaborations with other companies or other strategic transactions.
+The Company may not be able to obtain financing when needed, on acceptable terms or at all.
 The terms of any financing may adversely affect the holdings or the rights of the Company's stockholders.
-If the Company is unable to obtain funding, the Company could be forced to delay, reduce or eliminate some or all of its research and development programs, product portfolio expansion plans or commercialization efforts, which could adversely affect its business prospects.
+If the Company is unable to obtain funding, the Company could be forced to delay, reduce or eliminate some or all of its clinical programs, product portfolio expansion plans or commercialization efforts, which could adversely affect its business prospects.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.